Shih Tzu

 - Your dog walks for over an hour without water

-- You have your Shih Tzu in your car and are driving, but the car heats up inside
+- You have your Shih Tzu in your car and are driving, but the vehicle heats up inside

-This must be done by applying cool towels to your dog's body, running a fan over him or her if possible and supplying water.
-Only after your have your dog stabilized should you then rush to the vet.
+If heat stroke is suspected, you must try to cool the dog's body temperature.
+This must be done by applying cool towels to your dog's body, running a fan over them if possible, and supplying water.
+You should rush to the vet only after you have your dog stabilized.

 Hypoglycemia

 Shih-tzu puppies do not have a large fat reserve, so it is essential that these puppies eat small meals frequently.
-Missing a meal, change their environment, vacationing/travel, parties, excessive play, and stress, can cause these puppies to have dangerously low glucose levels (hypoglycemia).
-Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food even though it is the only thing that will help him.
-Even a brief period of fasting in a toy breed puppy can trigger a hypoglycemic “attack”.
-The symptoms of hypoglycemia are weakness, confusion, excessive drinking with vomiting, listless, or wobbly gait.
-We recommend giving 1/2 tsp of Karo syrup, maple syrup, or honey all work quickly, and followed with softened solid food.
-If the puppy doesn't immediately receive treatment in the form of sugar the puppy will progress to having seizures and will eventually be comatose will occur if a puppy’s glucose levels are allowed to drop too low.
-This is why it is so critical that your new puppy has consent access to food and water.
-Although hypoglycemia does not occur frequently, it could happen and early detection is the key to preventing any serious problems.
+Missing a meal, changing their environment, vacationing/travel, parties, excessive play, and stress can cause these puppies to have dangerously low glucose levels (hypoglycemia).
+Once a puppy's glucose levels are low, he might become too confused to eat and could refuse food even though it will only help him.
+Even a brief period of fasting in a toy breed puppy can trigger a hypoglycemic "attack."
+The symptoms of hypoglycemia are weakness, confusion, excessive drinking with vomiting, listlessness, or wobbly gait.
+We recommend giving 1/2 tsp of Karo syrup, maple syrup, or honey; all work quickly and follow with softened solid food.
+Suppose the puppy doesn't immediately receive treatment in the form of sugar.
+In that case, the puppy will progress to having seizures and eventually be comatose if the puppy's glucose levels are allowed to drop too low.
+Your new puppy must have consistent access to food and water.
+Although hypoglycemia does not occur frequently, it could happen, and early detection is the key to preventing any serious problems.

-If your shih-tzu puppy does not seem to be interested in eating then he must be coaxed to eat.
-If he doesn't show interest in the dry food then there are several different foods we recommend to stimulate their appetite: Soft can puppy food, chicken baby food, 1 raw egg mixed with 1 tablespoon of Karo syrup, cottage cheese, cooked diced chicken breast, all will work well and entice them to eat.
-If your shih-tzu puppy is not interested in eating this from the bowl, try putting the food on your finger for the puppy to lick off, or place the food in the puppy’s mouth with a syringe or medicine dropper.
+If your shih-tzu puppy does not seem interested in eating, they must be coaxed to eat.
+Suppose it doesn't show interest in dry food.
+In that case, there are several different foods we recommend to stimulate their appetite: Soft can puppy food, chicken baby food, 1 egg mixed with 1 tablespoon of Karo syrup, cottage cheese, and cooked diced chicken breast; all will work well and entice them to eat.
+If your Shih Tzu puppy is not interested in eating this from the bowl, try putting the food on your finger for the puppy to lick off, or place the food in the puppy's mouth with a syringe or medicine dropper.